sykesmarc/cytokine_predictor/README.md

-# Cytokine predictor
+# Cytokine predictor program

 Code repository for the Cytokine release predictor programme.
 We present a cytokine release predictor programme based solely on epitope's sequence.

 ## Abstract